GiaPhong132/Demo-Database-Cinema/README.md

 # Demo-Database-Cinema
-This is a project that demo PHP code linked with MySQL.
+PHP code linked with MySQL.

   You can run this application with Xampp.
 You can find the way to run code PHP with Xampp on Youtube.